 A limited ceasefire is not enough.
 For a just and lasting peace, the following steps must be implemented:

-- Immediate expansion of humanitarian assistance – unhindered access to food, medicine, fuel, and reconstruction materials.
+- Immediate expansion of humanitarian aid – unimpeded access to food, medicine, fuel and reconstruction materials.

-- Respect the ceasefire – no further military operations or bombings.
+- Compliance with the ceasefire – no further military operations or bombings.

 - Withdrawal of the Israeli military – restoration of basic infrastructure and return of all internally displaced persons.

-- End the occupation policy – in Gaza, the West Bank and East Jerusalem.
+- End of the occupation policy – in Gaza, the West Bank and East Jerusalem.

-Our aid in the Gaza Strip is taking place under difficult conditions.
-We answer all questions about our on-site assistance and the use of your donation here.
+Our aid work in the Gaza Strip is taking place under difficult conditions.
+We answer all your questions about our aid on the ground and how your donation is being used here.

 Henriette Hänsch